Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Discussion and Future Work

 \section{Discussion and Future Work}

-We discuss how this implementation connects to the theoretical results of \cite{lee2025PNP}, including the role of feasible graphs, merge/folding reductions, and symbolic state compression.
+We discuss how this implementation connects to the theoretical results of \cite{lee2025PNP}, including the role of feasible graphs, the objective of improved technique, and implementation details.
 Limitations and potential optimizations are also addressed.

 Although this paper presents several algorithmic and structural improvements over the original construction, it is important to emphasize that the current implementation focuses on fixed-state \textsc{SAT} machines, which are practically tractable for moderate input sizes, while input-dependent \textsc{SAT} and \textsc{Sum-of-Subset} verifiers were tested only on small instances to confirm correctness.
 In particular, the algorithm has been realized primarily to preserve clarity of correctness and feasibility arguments, rather than to minimize constant factors or low-level overhead.
 Further performance gains may be achievable through alternative data structures, more aggressive pruning strategies, or implementations in lower-level languages that reduce memory and object-management costs.